chyidl/chyidlTutorial/root/raspberrypi/RaspberryPiPrj/KindlePiPrj/README.md

 * Kindle 3 Image Viewer

-    Kindle has an image viewer.
+...Kindle has an image viewer.
 Who knows why its hidden (other than maybe its not very good), but still it's there and simple to set up.
-    Plug your Kindle 3 into the computer with the USB.
-Open the Kindle drive that is now in your displayed with your removable drives, in the root create a folder called "pictures" within that folder you can create a number of other folders (think of them as collections), then add your images/pictures to this(or these) folders.
+...Plug your Kindle 3 into the computer with the USB.
+Open the Kindle drive that is now in your displayed with your removable drives, ...in the root create a folder called "pictures" within that folder you can create a number of other folders (think of them as collections), then add your images/pictures to this(or these) folders.
 I've only tried Jpegs and they work find.
 Once finished safely unplug the kindle

 * Image Viewer Functions